 Metadata is documentation that describes data.

 Properly describing and documenting data allows users (yourself included) to understand and track important details of the work.
-In addition to describing data, having metadata about the data also facilitates search and retrieval of the data when deposited in a data repository.
+Having metadata about the data also facilitates search and retrieval of the data when deposited in a data repository.